-Specsavers Dundrum leading the way with state-of-the-art optical technology
+Specsavers Dundrum Leading the Way with Technology

 THE team at Specsavers Dundrum is committed to providing the community with access to the latest optical technology as well as in-store expertise from knowledgeable, professional optometrists.